Tare vs. Sauce: What is the Difference?

 Tsuke-Dare (つけだれ: Dipping Sauce) for Yakiniku

-Tare Miso, literally meaning “Dripped Miso”, was put into a cloth bag and used by hanging.
+Tare Miso, literally meaning dripping miso, was put into a cloth bag and used by hanging.

-In modern times, as previously mentioned, Tare comes in many different varieties.
+In modern times, as mentioned above, Tare comes in various varieties.
 But a single seasoning, like soy sauce, is not called Tare.

-Basically, Tare is either used during cooking or used by dipping or soaking food in it right before eating.
+Tare is used during cooking or by dipping/soaking food before eating.
 This seasoning often comes with Japanese or Asian dishes.

 Hamburg Steak with Demi-Glace Sauce

-As you know, basically, Sauce is either used during cooking or put on food before eating.
+As you know, Sauce is used during cooking or put on food before eating.